system76/tech-docs/src/models/kudu6/repairs.md

-# Oryx Pro (Parts & Repairs)
+# Kudu (Parts & Repairs)

-Many components in your Oryx Pro can be upgraded or replaced as necessary.
-This page uses photos of the 15" model, but screw counts, general component locations, and other details are the same on the 17" model unless otherwise noted.
+Many components in your Kudu can be upgraded or replaced as necessary.
+Follow these step-by-step guides for instructions:

 - [Removing the bottom cover](#removing-the-bottom-cover)
 - [Replacing the RAM](#replacing-the-ram)